 The Wisconsin Department of Administration will enforce the new state agency prevailing wage law (§16.856, Wis.
 Stats.) and the Wisconsin Department of Transportation will continue to enforce prevailing wage on state highway projects (under a law renumbered as §84.062, Wis.
 Stats.).

-In this section, the public may view specific prevailing wage project determinations and find prevailing wage rates by county for the various construction trades and project types.
+The public may view specific prevailing wage project determinations and find prevailing wage rates by county for the various construction trades and project types.
 These rates are meant for public viewing only, and not for project bidding purposes.

 Applicable to projects bid prior to January 1, 2017